The Thin White Line

 This paper will examine the white racial politics of blue lives.
 Building on the work of Cheryl Harris, Khalil Gibran Muhammad, and Nikhil Pal Singh, who call attention to how whiteness has governed the preemptive protection of property in the United States––“the whiteness of police,” in Singh’s words––it argues that white men, whether working in law enforcement or not, have embraced “blue lives” to assert their own minoritization on the basis of their white skin.
 Not all police officers are white men, but all blue lives are because the Blue Lives Matter countermovement is responding not to an increase in police casualties but, I will argue, to a perceived decline in white male status since the 1970s.
 Like earlier veterans’ rights movements, Blue Lives Matter hails white men as universal and yet marginal, race-neutral (identified with state-issued uniforms) and yet raced (necessitating hate-crime protections).
 It bridges the racial ideologies of conservative color blindness and liberal multiculturalism to form an antiredistributive white racial consensus.
 The political response to the killings of NYPD officers Rafael Ramos and Wenjian Liu, including the Obama administration’s National Blue Alerts Act of 2015 and the hate-crime legislation of 2016 and 2017, shows how white men, by associating themselves with vulnerable soldiers, police officers, and firefighters, have staked a claim to the center and margin of post–civil rights America.

-The Authenticity Workshop: New Humanism, the GI Bill, and the Philosophy of Creative Writing
+The Philosophy of Creative Writing

 Modern Language Association Meeting